cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 ## Signature Verification

-Signature verification can be performed simply by invoking the RSASSA-PSS-VERIFY routine defined in {{!RFC3447}}.
+Signature verification can be performed by invoking the RSASSA-PSS-VERIFY routine defined in {{!RFC3447}}.

 rsabssa_verify(pkS, msg, sig)